a1bc2def6g/AdaOff/README.md

+# AdaOff: An Adaptive Offloading Framework for Efficient LLM Inference on Local PCs

 Dear readers, we have provided the source code to reproduce the results of our paper.
 The framework of AdaOff is developed based on the open-soured project llama.cpp.
 We construct the **Analyzer** in the file `analyzer.py`.
 To support our **Memory-First** technique, we build the dedicated CUDA operators in `cuda-op.cu `.
 Moreover, we also build the asynchronous communication kernel to implement the overlap in our **Order-Aware** technique.